JBildstein/SpiderEye/README.md

 You can develop and run the project on all platforms but only if you target .Net Core.
 Building for Windows requires .Net 4.6.2.
 To run/build the SpiderEye.Client project, the SPA example or the Playground project, you also need node.js/npm.

+Before running the Playground project, make sure that you have all client side packages installed and the Angular dev server running.
+Client side packages need to be installed with `npm i` in the Source/SpiderEye.Client folder and the Playground/SpiderEye.Playground.Core folder.
+Once those are installed, call `npm run watch` in the Playground/SpiderEye.Playground.Core folder.

 ## How it Works